multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ---
 id: crowdfunding-p1
-title: Start Building - Crowdfunding Tutorial
+title: The Crowdfunding Smart Contract (part 1)
 ---

 Write, build and deploy a simple smart contract written in Rust